ajusdwimantara/final_project_dropout_student/README.md

 email: root@mail.com
 password: root123

-Then, go to **Our Analytics -> Jaya Jaya Institution -> Jaya Jaya Institution Dashboard**.
+Then, go to **Jaya Jaya Institution -> Jaya Jaya Institution Dashboard**.

 ## Runnning The Machine Learning System
 The machine learning inference is made through streamlit library, where it can predict if a student is more likely to dropout based on the important features that gotten from the random forest model.
-The machine learning inference can be accessed through the following [link](https://google.com)
+The machine learning inference can be accessed through the following [link](https://finalprojectdropoutstudent-cchsum5ntt6djzcpeamappq.streamlit.app/).

+to run locally, use

+`streamlit run app.py`

 ## Conclusion

-The HR analytics dashboard of Jaya Jaya Maju provides clear insights into the key factors contributing to the company’s high employee attrition rate.
-Based on the visualized data, the highest attrition is observed in the Sales and Research & Development departments, particularly among job roles such as Sales Executive, Sales Representative, and Laboratory Technician.
-This indicates that job stress, workload, or lack of growth opportunities in these roles might be driving higher employee turnover.

-Further analysis shows that younger employees (aged 18–25) have the highest attrition rate (34.92%), despite having the least average tenure, suggesting dissatisfaction or lack of engagement among new hires.
-Moreover, employees living more than 21 km from the office experience the highest attrition (22.19%), implying that commuting distance may also be a contributing factor.
-Salary hike trends reveal that even with higher salary increases, some salary groups still show significant attrition, suggesting that financial incentives alone may not effectively retain employees.
-Overall, these insights can help HR target retention strategies more precisely, by improving employee support, onboarding experience, and work-life balance, especially for the identified high-risk segments.
+The dashboard reveals several key insights into student dropout trends at Jaya Jaya Institution.
+Most students fall within the 18–25 age group, which also has the highest number of dropouts, highlighting the need for targeted support for younger students.

+Students who are not up-to-date with tuition payments show a significantly higher dropout rate, suggesting financial difficulties play a major role in student retention.
+Similarly, students with stable or worsening approval and grade changes tend to drop out more frequently, indicating that academic performance is another major contributing factor.
+Students with no scholarships also show a higher dropout count compared to those receiving financial aid.

+Finally, a similar pattern is observed in completion ratio change—students whose academic progress worsens are more likely to drop out.
+These findings suggest that Jaya Jaya Institution should prioritize academic support, financial assistance, and early intervention strategies to reduce dropout rates.

+To better identify the possibility of student dropouts, a machine learning model using Random Forest has been deployed to predict the likelihood of a student dropping out based on key features such as tuition payment status, grade change, age at enrollment, completion ratio change, approval rate change, and scholarship status.
+This model provides early warnings that enable the institution to proactively identify and support at-risk students before they decide to drop out.

-### Rekomendasi Action Items (Optional)
+### Action Items

 Here are several recommended action items that Jaya Jaya Maju can take to reduce attrition and improve employee retention:

-- Improve policies and work environment in departments with high attrition, especially in Sales and R&D, by conducting employee satisfaction surveys and offering better support programs or work flexibility.

-- Provide better support and onboarding programs for young and new employees, especially those aged 18–25, to help them adapt and feel more engaged with the company.

-- Consider hybrid work options or transportation allowances for employees who live far from the office to reduce the burden of long commutes.
+- Provide tutoring, mentoring, or academic counseling for students showing a decline in grades or completion rates.
+Monitoring grade changes can help identify students who need support early on.

+- Since tuition payment status and scholarship holding are significant indicators, consider expanding financial aid options, flexible payment plans, or creating an emergency fund for students facing financial difficulties.

+- Use age at enrollment and academic performance metrics to segment students and tailor communication.
+For example, older students may need flexible learning options or career guidance.

+- Build a system that continuously tracks changes in approval and completion rates.
+Notify academic advisors when a student’s metrics begin to drop below a safe threshold.

+- Ensure that scholarship criteria don’t unintentionally add pressure or risk dropout.
+Consider offering counseling to scholarship recipients to help them manage academic expectations.